dzufferey/resync_oopsla20_artifact/README.md

    1001 // Maximum time for 50000 executions (all samples) = 1706460 us
    All clients done.
    ```
-   The server also print performances measurements.
+   The servers also print performances measurements.

 ## Step by Step Instructions